damianhakert/damianhakert.github.io/source/_posts/2015-09-30-gitlab-and-tower-2-dot-3.markdown

 ## Optimizing Your Workflows

-In my opinion, a graphical user interface has to provide some real advantages.
+A graphical user interface has to provide some real advantages.
 Just a handful of pretty colors won't cut it.

 A Git example is that I don't want to check for new changes manually all the time.
 That's why Tower automatically and regularly performs a "Fetch" operation in the background for me.
 Thereby, __I know when something new is available__ on my GitLab remote repo.